 Car accidents can happen unexpectedly and cause people involved to be seriously injured.
 When a person is injured in an Arizona car accident because of the negligent actions of someone else, the victim is entitled to pursue compensation by filing a personal injury lawsuit against the responsible person or entity.

 However, the Arizona statute of limitations restricts the right to pursue compensation after a car accident.
-Here is what the Phoenix personal injury legal team at Hutzler Law believes you should know about the deadline for filing a car accident injury or wrongful death claim.
+Here is what the legal team at Phoenix personal injury law firm, Hutzler Law, believe you should know about the deadline for filing a car accident injury or wrongful death claim.

 What is a Statute of Limitation for Phoenix Car Accidents?

 All states establish deadlines for filing different types of legal actions.
-These time limits have been established to prevent claims from being filed long after an accident when evidence might be lost.
+These time limits have been established to prevent claims from being filed long after a motor vehicle accident when evidence might be lost.
 They are also meant to prevent potential defendants from going through life, always facing the possibility that they could be sued for something that happened long ago.

 If you wait to file a lawsuit outside of the limitation period, your claim will be time-barred.
 The defendant of your complaint will likely file a motion to dismiss your claim, and the court will grant it.
 This means that waiting too long to file your claim could prevent you from recovering compensation for your losses.

-How Long Do I Have to File a Claim in Arizona?
+How Long Do I Have to File a Personal Injury Claim in Arizona?

 Arizona’s statute of limitation for personal injury and wrongful death claims is found in ARS 12-542.
 Under the Arizona statute of limitations, you will have two years from your Phoenix car accident to file a lawsuit for your injuries against the at-fault driver and any other responsible parties that contributed to your collision.
 If you wait beyond this time to try to file your lawsuit, you will be unlikely to be able to recover any compensation for your injuries.